To the Moon (video game): Legacy

-A game set in the same universe, titled A Bird Story was released in November 2014.
+A game set in the same universe, titled A Bird Story, was released in November 2014.
 While not a direct continuation of the story, it serves as a bridge between To the Moon and Finding Paradise, a sequel which was released in December 2017.
 An animated film adaptation is in development.
 The film will be a collaborative project, with it being partially scripted and supervised by Gao with Japanese companies leading production and Chinese company Ultron Event Horizon funding it.
+The series received a third entry, Impostor Factory, in September 2021, and a fourth and final entry, Just a To the Moon Series Beach Episode, in September 2024.
+A classic RPG-style spin-off game, The Last Hour of an Epic TO THE MOON RPG, is in development.